TheArturthur/CoppermindScraper/Cosmere/Order of Edgedancers.md

 ## Philosophy
 Edgedancers generally subscribe to a philosophy of remembering the ordinary people of the world.
 The order considers it their solemn duty to remember that the people are the ones they truly serve.
 They even aspire to remember and hear their enemies, as their stories could provide insight.
-Edgedancers see it as their duty to care for the common folk and improve their daily lives and are similar to Samaritans.
+Edgedancers see it as their duty to care for the common folk and improve their daily lives and are similar to Good Samaritans.
 They tend to attract religious people and leaders and those who advocate for ordinary people.

 ## Ideals of the Edgedancers
 The Ideals of the Knights Radiant, also known as the [[Immortal Words\|Immortal Words]], are a set of rules by which the Radiants live.
 The First Ideal is shared by all of the orders, and is used as a motto for the Knights Radiant as a whole.
 Each of the orders then have an additional four Ideals that are unique to that order.
 The Ideals of the Order of Edgedancers all focus on remembering and advocating for ordinary people.

 ### The First Ideal
 >“*Life before death, strength before weakness, journey before destination.*”
-\-The First Ideal of the Knights Radiant[7]
+\-The First Ideal of the Knights Radiant[8]

 ### The Second Ideal